 You should get urgent care from the nearest and most appropriate health care provider.
 Emergency care is covered both in and out of our service area.

 If you receive emergency care from a provider who is not a network provider, or urgent care services outside the service area, you will need to submit the bill you receive to CareSource with a claim form found on our Forms page.
 You also may obtain a claim form by calling Member Services at 1-833-230-2020 (TTY: 711).
-We are open 8 a.m. – 8 p.m.
-Monday through Friday, and from October 1 – March 31 we are open the same hours 7 days a week.
+We are open 8 a.m. to 8 p.m.
+Monday through Friday, and from October 1 through March 31 we are open the same hours, seven days a week.

 Out-of-network/non-contracted providers are under no obligation to treat CareSource members, except in emergency situations.
-Please call our customer service number or see your Evidence of Coverage for more information, including the cost- sharing that applies to out-of-network services.
+Please call Member Services or see your Evidence of Coverage for more information, including the cost- sharing that applies to out-of-network services.

 This information is not a complete description of benefits.
 Call 1-833-230-2020 (TTY: 711) for more information.